Accounts Payable Recovery Audit

 Benefits of Regular Audits

 Estimates indicate that for every billion in revenue a company earns, there can be a million dollars in overpayments.
 The found money is worth investing time and resources into the audit, of course, but that’s not the only reason to consider adding them to your routine.

 Identify Operational Gaps

 Gaps develop over time, and it is common for the AP department to experience sprawl.
 As the department grows, new branches are added to the system, and technology changes, it becomes more difficult to remain efficient.
 The audit process can help identify and fix issues in the purchase-to-pay cycle.

 When you find overpayments, it’s often because there are too many people involved in the process.
 In situations where a company uses several non-integrated payment systems, each accessible by multiple departments, it’s easy to see why overpayments occur.
 By switching to a consolidated billing system, you’re in more control and can reduce the duplicate payment risk.

 Maintain Contract Compliance

 A great deal of time and attention goes into preparing contracts because of the legalities involved with negotiating, drafting, and signing them.
-Without a centralised system in place, it becomes too easy for organisations to lose sight of the details within the contract, especially if there are multiple vendors to keep track of.
+Without a centralized system in place, it becomes too easy for organizations to lose sight of the details within the contract, especially if there are multiple vendors to keep track of.